googlearchive/app-drawer-template/README.md

-# Polymer App Toolbox - Demo template for PRPL pattern
+# Polymer App Toolbox - Drawer Template

+This template is a starting point for building apps using a drawer-based layout.
+The layout is provided by `app-layout` elements.

-This template, along with the `polymer-cli` toolchain, demonstrates use of the "PRPL pattern."
-This pattern allows fast first delivery and interaction of the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and progressively loading them on demand as the user navigates through the app.
+This template, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with the content at the initial route requested by the user, along with fast subsequent navigation by pre-caching the remaining components required by the app and progressively loading them on-demand as the user navigates through the app.

 The PRPL pattern, in a nutshell: